 Transaction costs that are directly attributable to the acquisition or issuance of a financial asset or financial liability classified as subsequently measured at amortized cost or FVTOCI are included in the fair value of the instrument on initial recognition.
-Transaction costs for financial assets and financial liabilities classified at FVTPL are expensed in profit or loss.
+Transaction costs for financial assets and financial liabilities classified at FVTPL are expensed in profit or loss in the period incurred.